SexChrLab/SCC-alignment/README.md

 # Config file generation

-Add your working directory path to the JSON file, e.g. using sed (note the use of "\\" prior to symbols are necessary)
+Add your working directory path to the JSON file, e.g. using sed (note the use of "\\" prior to symbols is necessary for literal interpretation)

 ```
 sed -i 's/\~/\/scratch\/working_dir/g' SCC-analysis_config.json